camwestwood/xapi/vocabulary.md

 ## 6.0 Naming Concentions

-* Minted IRIs must indicates the entity they are to be used in:.
-For example: xapi.jisc.ac.uk/verbs/verb , xapi.jisc.ac.uk/extensions/extension
+* Minted IRIs must indicate the entity they are to be used in.
+For example: xapi.jisc.ac.uk/verbs/verb, xapi.jisc.ac.uk/extensions/extension
 * Minted IRIs to use snakecase:  xapi.jisc.ac.uk/extensions/snake_case